 Some patients are able to live a partially normal life but may, for example, only be able to work by taking extensive bedrest afterwards.
 Many quite severely affected patients might be able to spend a brief period out of the house and can appear perfectly healthy for that short time before their symptoms build and they are forced to rest.
 The most severely affected patients are confined to bed, unable to care for themselves.

-An estimated one million Americans, 250,000 Britons, and over 100,000 Canadians and Australians have ME/CFS.
+It is estimated that up to 2.5 million Americans, over 400,000 Canadians and over 250,000 Britons have ME/CFS.
 Worldwide prevalence is at least 17 million.
 As with autoimmune conditions such as MS and lupus, most patients are women.
 It strikes all racial, ethnic, and socio-economic groups.
 ME/CFS can occur at any age.
 Many children have the disease and lose many years of school.
 Some do not recover and never have the chance to go to college, have a career, marry or have a family.

 ME/CFS costs the US economy over $17 billion each year.
 Its prevalence, economic effect, disabling impact and chronicity create a heavy burden for both patients and society.
 The illness has been neglected by the US government for decades.